 - Even if you keep having problems long after the landing, it will still help when you keep swallowing.

 - There are a few other methods, such as blowing your nose, chewing gum, or drinking while pinching your nose closed.
-Whichever of these methods you find works best for you should be repeated a few times during the complete descent.
+Whichever of these methods works best for you should be repeated a few times during the complete descent.
 We refer to all these methods as “coping”.
 Air is more likely to flow up the Eustachian tube if you swallow, yawn or chew.

 - Do not sleep during descent (ask the steward or stewardess to wake you when the aircraft starts to descend).
 After all, you can only try these tips to equalise the pressure either side of your eardrums as long as you are you are awake!